vincenttrannz/vuw-frontend/README.md

     - To STOP the app `pm2 stop <app-name>`
     - To RESTART the app `pm2 restart <app-name>`
     - There are also DELETE, START
+  * Step to follow when you start developing new features (page, components, adding stylesheet, functionalities, etc)
+    - Ensure you are working with `main` branch locally from your computer
+    - After make sure `npm run build` locally successfully
+    - PUSH your `main` branch to Github
+    - Connect to VUW server and PULL down the changed from origin `main`
+    - Make sure you run `git branch checkout vuw` to switch to `vuw` branch
+    - MERGE all the changed from `main`
+    - Ensure branch is free of CONFLICT
+    - STOP the frontend app `pm2 stop vuw-frontend`
+    - Now, build the app with `npm run build`
+    - START the frontend app with `pm2 start vuw-frontend`
+    - Check the site to ensure it back to live
+  * AWARE: In case the VUW server went DOWN, the PM2 system will auto stop both apps.
+Please ensure you are able to RESTART the app when this happened.
+    - Login back to VUW server with credentials
+    - run command `pm2 start vuw-frontend vuw-backend` in the terminal

 ### `/etc/nginx/sites-available/vuwunicodesjav1.vuw.ac.nz`